worthpointlabs/terratest/README.md

 1. [Terraform Packer Example](/examples/terraform-packer-example): A more complicated example that shows how to use Packer to build an AMI with a web server installed and deploy that AMI in AWS using Terraform.

-Now, head over to the [test folder](/test) to see how you can use Terraform to test each of these examples:
+Next, head over to the [test folder](/test) to see how you can use Terraform to test each of these examples:

 1. [terraform_basic_example_test.go](/test/terraform_basic_example_test.go): Use Terratest to run `terraform apply` on the Basic Terraform Example and verify you get the expected outputs.